Minimally Invasive

 - Immediately Post-Op: Your arm will be in a sling to protect the repair, and you'll begin gentle range-of-motion exercises as directed.

-- Weeks 1–3: Pain and swelling decrease significantly.
+- Weeks 1–4: Pain and swelling decrease significantly.
 Most patients resume light daily activities with restrictions.
+Patients can return to driving as soon as they are confident with it.

 - Weeks 4–8::Gradual strengthening begins with supervised therapy.